khulnasoft/BugVault/docs/user/TUTORIAL.md

 You may have noticed that when requesting a token the server sent back not one but two tokens, we made the concious choice to use the one labeled as "access" to authorize requests against the server.
-This is because OSIDB uses JSON Web Tokens (JWTs) for authentication, meaning you get a token for access and a refresh token from which you can generate new access tokens.
+This is because BUGVAULT uses JSON Web Tokens (JWTs) for authentication, meaning you get a token for access and a refresh token from which you can generate new access tokens.